Malidle/read-before-interacting-with-me/README.md

 linux and dragon nerd

-to find out more talk to giblian on discord
+to find out more talk to malidle on discord

 – ❤ special interests ❤ –